Machine Translation

 To that end, we introduced a machine translation rule to our set of existing workflow rules.

-The machine translation rule allows teams to define which workflow status should be automatically applied to strings that have been translated using MT.
+The machine translation rule allows teams to define which workflow status should be automatically applied to machine-translated strings.

 When used in combination with user groups, reviewers can get notified when a set of strings has been translated, set to a specific status and is ready to be reviewed.